 One of the simplest, most easily-accessible ways of getting physical activity is by walking.
 Around the building or block, or to a nearby park or favorite coffee shop, walking can strengthen your bones and muscles and improve your mood just like more complicated forms of exercise can.

-If you’re looking to try something different, explore some of the forms of exercise below, as suggested in the Physical Activity Guidelines for Americans guide.
+If you’re looking to try something different, explore some of the forms of exercise below:

 - Dancing, Tai Chi, or stretching